pgooch/rgbaColorPicker/readme.md

 The script will output colors in the following order; Name, Hex, rgba.

 ### Example
-You can see the script in action at the following links
 - General Example, v0.9 <http://fatfolderdesign.com/ex/rgbaColorPicker/>
 - Stress Test, v0.9 <http://fatfolderdesign.com/ex/rgbaColorPicker/stresstest.html>